-Isabelle Gatt graduated from the University of Malta with a B.A.
-(Theatre Studies/Communications) and a PGCE (Drama Education).
-After working for several years as a teacher she pursued her interest in TV production through the Istituto per la Recustruzione Industriale (IRI) by following postgraduate in-plant media-production training with RAI-ROME/MILAN working on peak time programmes such as Avanzi, Blob, Mi Manda Lubrano (RAI 3), L'Albero Azzurro, Mixer (Minoli), Tocca A Noi (Biagi) (RAI 2), Unomattina (RAI 1) and Audiobox, Radiouno per Tutti, Dentro la Sera.
+Isabelle Gatt graduated from the University of Malta in Theatre Studies/Communications and a PGCE (Drama Education).
+She worked as a drama teacher, and later pursued her interest in TV production by following postgraduate in-plant media-production training with RAI-ROME/MILAN working on peak time programmes such as Avanzi, Blob, Mi Manda Lubrano (RAI 3), L'Albero Azzurro, Mixer (Minoli), Tocca A Noi (Biagi) (RAI 2), Unomattina (RAI 1) and Audiobox, Radiouno per Tutti, Dentro la Sera.
 Following this, she worked freelance in cinema and produced her own TV series for children (Dinu).

 Isabelle was awarded her Ph.D by the University of Exeter in 2007.
 She read for this under the supervision of Prof. Debra Myhill, Dr Susan Chezroy and Mr.Steve Cockett.
 Her thesis is entitled 'Challenging Policy, Changing Practice: Introducing Drama as a Curriculum Innovation'.

-Isabelle has been a full-time Lecturer at the University of Malta since 1995.
-She co-ordinates and lectures in the PGCE Drama and Theatre Education (DALE) and the Creativity and Arts Programme (Primary Ed).
-For 15 years Isabelle produced and directed theatre productions specifically for children working with B.Ed Primary teachers in training.
-These TQ (TeatruQroqq) Projects, which included devised work in Maltese & English and play-adaptations of stories by Roald Dahl and Oscar Wilde, were put up in mainstream theatres for schools and the general public.
+Isabelle has lectured full time at the University of Malta since 1995.
+She is the MTL Drama co-ordinator/lecturer within the Arts, Open Communities and Adult Education Department.
+She also co-ordinates/lectures in the Creativity and Arts Programme MTL (Primary) and the (B.A ECEC).
+For 15 years Isabelle produced and directed theatre productions specifically for children working with teachers in training.
+These TQ (TeatruQroqq) Projects, included devised work in Maltese & English and play-adaptations of stories by Roald Dahl and Oscar Wilde, which were performed in mainstream theatres.
 The last produced were a collective creation in shadow puppetry based on Creation Myths and a TIE which dealt with environmental issues.
+She now collaborates with Teatru Malta, directing plays for the Trikki Trakki Festival.

-Isabelle has lectured at the University of Exeter as well as in Oslo, Utrecht, Helsinki (University Colleges) and Amsterdam.
-She also lectured on Masters Programmes in Adult Education, The Edward de Bono Institute as well as on the European Masters in Early Childhood Education & Care at the Stratclyde University, Scotland on the module Aesthetics of Children's Culture.
+Isabelle has lectured at the Universities of Exeter , Oslo, Utrecht, Amsterdam and Stranmillis as well as on Masters Programmes in Adult Education UoM, The Edward de Bono Institute as well as on the European Masters in Early Childhood Education & Care at the Stratclyde University, Scotland on the module Aesthetics of Children's Culture.

 BOARD MEMBER on NATIONAL COMMITTEES: 2003-2008 St. James Cavalier Centre for Creativity.
 2005-2008 ARTSCOUNCIL- Malta.
 2008-2013 Public Broadcasting Service (Malta) 2008-2013 Malta Eurosong Advisory Board